chocolatey/choco-wiki/Security.md

    * Checksumming is not yet a requirement in some scenarios, so keep reading the next section.

 #### Downloading Internet Resources Can Still Be An Issue
 With all of that said, you may want to ensure you build trust with each package as the software is coming from somewhere on the internet sometimes and moderators only validate that the package gets the software from those official distribution points, not necessarily the software itself.
-While VirusTotal provides a bit more of a validation against the binaries, if the maintainer is not using checksums in the package, there isn't a guarantee that the software vendor did not pull a switch on the binary (the remote distribution source).
+While VirusTotal provides a bit more of a validation against the binaries, if the maintainer is not using checksums in the package (checksums are required if the package downloads from non-secure locations), there isn't a guarantee that the software vendor did not pull a switch on the binary (the remote distribution source).
 If you are concerned about that you should look to Pro or Business (next section).

 ## Chocolatey Pro / Chocolatey for Business
 1. [Licensed editions of Chocolatey](https://chocolatey.org/compare) perform runtime virus scan verification.
 We highly recommend folks concerned about security using the community feed or other packages that download resources from the internet to use Pro.